 Help from financial service companies

 Behind the scenes of any legislative action is a flurry of activity in the associated industries.
 In the case of retirement legislation, an interesting sub-group formed over the years.
-In many major U.S. financial firms, the majority of retirement businessmen were, in fact, women.
-In an industry dominated by men, it is a fascinating piece of history that so much of the retirement advocacy has come from women in executive and middle management positions within large financial companies.
+The majority of retirement businessmen in financial services were, in fact, women.
+In an industry dominated by men, women represent a fascinating piece of history.
+As a result, much retirement advocacy has come from women in executive and middle management positions .

-Ellen Feinsand, president and founder of D & G Consulting in the Boston area and former executive at Fidelity in the 1990s, recalled that period when pushing for the Homemaker IRA was on the front burner.
+Ellen Feinsand, president and founder of D & G Consulting in the Boston area and former executive at Fidelity in the 1990s, recalled that period.
+She was instrumental in pushing for the Homemaker IRA.
+It was on the front burner.
 “Fidelity was always a forward thinking company,” she comments.
 “A key part of our job in the Retirement Product Marketing group was to look for trends and find new markets.
 Saving for retirement was a relatively new phenomenon for most people.
 Remember, at the time, companies were shutting down their defined benefit pensions and moving into the self-directed 401(k) era.”

 In many other large financial firms, women were also at the helm.
 In this one small but powerful pocket of the U.S. financial system, women have been making forward progress and influencing positive advancement on behalf of other women for decades.